 To me, “simplicity over complexity” is a pragmatic answer to questions of many flavours, a simple Occam’s razor.
 It gives me 2 benefits:

-So what does “simple is better than complex” even mean?
+So what does “simple is better than complex” mean?

 This guideline wants you to gravitate towards simpler solutions.
 You are meant to ask yourself often: Could you simplify your code and still achieve the same result?
 Could you simplify the design and still achieve the same goal?